 Tracy will send you a letter in the mail letting you know when your court date is.
-This is called a “Meeting of Creditors,” and it’s when Tracy goes with you to meet with a judge.
+This is called a “Meeting of Creditors,” which is currently being done via Zoom or phone call.

-The judge will declare that your bankruptcy case is active, and Tracy will inform you of the guidelines that need to be followed in your bankruptcy plan.
+Tracy will be with you on the call, and the judge will declare that your bankruptcy case is active.
+Tracy will then inform you of the guidelines that need to be followed in your bankruptcy plan.